suspect-devices/digithink/docs/rethinkeverything/norouter/wireguard-and-tinyproxy.md

-# Replacing the colo router with a container.
+# Wireguard and Tinyproxy

+( add the freebsd configuration sections )

 After working through the complexities of using headscale/tailscale I realized that I really only needed the colo router to do 2 things.